JKirchartz/jkirchartz.github.com/_drafts/unpublished-bad-recruiter-no.md

 1. Protecting clients from the evils of the unworthy It's a big secret *who* might be hiring who, recruiters can't let anybody sidestep the middleman and go straight to the client!
-You can't get a name or address for any of these positions until you promise fealty the recruiter.
+You can't get a name or address for any of these positions until you promise fealty to the recruiter.
 You might use another recruiter who's only in their client's top 3 vendors and not a 1st place vendor like them, besides they know the hiring managers the best!
 They've made 50+ placements!
 That can't possibly be churn (and churn couldn't be a red flag), they make it out to be 100% growth!!

 2. Test the waters before revealing too much
 Meeting face-to-face is the only way to ensure the talent fits their clients' needs (no uggos!)
-After all, people may feel indebted to you if you buy them a cupp-o-chino or a free lunch, and business lunches are a deductable business expense.
+After all, people may feel indebted to you if you buy them a cupp-o-chino or a free lunch, and business lunches are tax deductable &amp; usually reembursed.
 They need to hear somebody's voice first before just outright telling them what the job might be, but according to whatever your resume might say you're a perfect fit for selling life insurance to senior citizens!

 3. Nobody reads resumes